omni-us/jsonargparse/README.rst

 Running the unit tests can be done either using using `tox
 <https://tox.readthedocs.io/en/stable/>`__ or the :code:`setup.py` script.
 The
-unit tests are also installed with the package, thus can be used to in a production system.
+unit tests are also installed with the package, thus can be run in a production system.

 .. code-block:: bash

     tox                            # Run tests using tox
     ./setup.py test_coverage       # Run tests and generate coverage report
     python3 -m jsonargparse_tests  # Run tests for installed package